AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 6. Click **Apply**

 **Tips:**
-- You can use **one, two, or all three** matching fields
+- You can use **one, or both** matching fields
-- All filled fields must match for the profile to activate
+- Any one of the fields must match for the profile to activate
 - Leave fields blank to ignore that matching criterion
-- Window Title is a **substring match** (partial matches work)
+- We recommend you leave/use both matching methods

 ### Editing Profiles